slathwal/stat115/README.md

 # stat115
-Notes and code from Harvard STAT115 class - Bioinformatics and Computational Biology
+This repository contains notes from Harvard STAT115 class - Bioinformatics and Computational Biology The notes are written in the form of questions that can be used for active recall.